Awesome-Support/Awesome-Support/readme.txt

 == Changelog ==

+= 6.3.9.3 =
+* New
+  * Add "Auto-draft" view link with count to the ticket list status filter bar.

 = 6.3.9.2 =
 * New
   * Add Reopen and Close bulk actions to the WordPress admin ticket list.